-Here you can find more information on our top key note speakers in sustainability science
+Here you can find more information on the keynote speakers at the 2018 conference.

 Katharine N. Farrell, Ph.D., is an ecological economist and political theorist whose work focuses on the political economy of knowledge in environmental governance.
 Her research interests are mainly theory related, with the support of case studies based in interdisciplinary and participatory environmental science situations.
 She holds affiliations with the Resource Economics Group and the Berlin Workshop in Institutional Analysis of Social-Ecological Systems at the Humboldt-Universität zu Berlin and with L'Institut de Ciència i Tecnologia Ambientals at the Universitat Autònoma de Barcelona.

 Most recently she has begun collaborating with the Universidad del Magdalena, situated between the global biodiversity hotspot of the Sierra Nevada de Santa Marta and the Ramsar wetlands Cienága Grande de Santa Marta, in Colombia, supporting its initiative to become an inclusive and innovative Third Generation University where inter- and transdisciplinarity serve the creation of social value.
 Internationally awarded Dr. Farrell is leading expert in ecological economics based critiques of the monetary valuation of ecological phenomena and in post-normal science theory and methodology.